dfernandezperez/cloneRanger/README.md

 * `results/04_RNA-exploration`: Small summary of how the data looks like.
 UMAP plots, clustering, mithocondrial and ribosomal expression, marker genes by cluster and by sample.
 * `results/05_barcode-exploration`: A very brief html report to check the expression and detection of LARRY barcodes in every sample.
 Very useful to determine the UMI cutoff used to consider a LARRY barcoded as detected or not.

 **IMPORTANT**: To run this pipeline you need to have [snakemake](https://snakemake.github.io) installed.
-You can follow their [tutorial](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) for installing the software, it is very straightfoward.
+You can follow their [tutorial](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) for installing the software, it is very straightforward.
 Also, to run the pipeline some [singularity](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html) containers for cellranger are also required.
 You can read more about this in the [cellranger parameters](#configuration-of-pipeline-parameters-cellranger) section.